Pdshende/Object_detection_using_Tensorflow_API/README.md

 (Note: Every time the "tensorflow1" virtual environment is exited, the PYTHONPATH variable is reset and needs to be set up again.
 You can use "echo %PYTHONPATH% to see if it has been set or not.)

 #### 2f.
 Compile Protobufs and run setup.py
 Next, compile the Protobuf files, which are used by TensorFlow to configure model and training parameters.
-Unfortunately, the short protoc compilation command posted on TensorFlowâs Object Detection API [installation page](https://github.com/tensorflow/models/blob/master/research/object_detection/g3doc/installation.md) does not work on Windows.
+Unfortunately, the short protoc compilation command posted on TensorFlow's Object Detection API [installation page](https://github.com/tensorflow/models/blob/master/research/object_detection/g3doc/installation.md) does not work on Windows.
 Every  .proto file in the \object_detection\protos directory must be called out individually by the command.

 In the Anaconda Command Prompt, change directories to the \models\research directory:
 ```